RobustRoundRobin/RRR/EIP-rororo.md

 The pk's are the node public keys for the initial members

+Can VerifyBranch work at all without a seed proof ?

 ## Enrolment

 In 4.1 the paper outlines the enrolment process.
 The candidate requests